 Rare Coin auctions of U.S. coins are doing very well in the past year even though almost all major coin shows were cancelled due to COVID-19.
 Buyers and sellers of Rare Coins have come together online eagerly bidding up prices on extremely rare and expensive collectibles.

 Rare Coin Market Extremely Rewarding

 It went unsold at its last offering by Stack’s Bowers and Sotheby’s back in May of 2016.
 It failed to meet its reserve and bidding stopped at $6.4 million.

-In the upcoming March 23 to 26 auction in Las Vegas the very top end of the rare coin market will be tested.
+In the March 23 to 26 auction in Las Vegas the very top end of the rare coin market was tested.
 The Stack’s Bowers catalogue, who provided these images, describes this 1822 Half Eagle in far less than glowing terms.